wattsUpJaz/100-days-of-code/log.md

 **Thoughts**: I don't think that mechanic is very fun.
 It might work better if it makes the player spaz around a little.
 I'll try that tomorrow.
 I also need to nail down the driving emotions of the game, because I think that'll help steer the types of mechanics that I create.

 - [Godot Project Repo](https://github.com/wattsUpJaz/Halloween2022)

+### Day 7: Sunday - September 18, 2022

+**Today's Progress**: Impelemented a mechanic where once player health drops below 50, a random direction is added/subtracted in the x and y/z directions.
+This makes the movement unpredictable and jittery.
+It's not very fun to move around with.
+It feels mostly just like a bug.
+Also brainstormed the emotions of Halloween so that I can try to use those as inspiration for game mechanics.

+**Thoughts**: Creating game mechanics is hard, and I feel myself slowing down and getting stuck.
+Tomorrow I'll need to do some research on cool game mechanics, and then brainstorm a bunch and make a little list of ones to test out.

+Feeling a little discouraged about the task of figuring out a game mechanic that is solid.
+I'm worried I don't have it in my to figure out.